 I remember back to the days before I became a mom, thinking that reading all the parenting books would make me the perfect mother.
 A good dose of reality has changed that opinion.
 Don’t get me wrong!
 I love parenting books, I love learning from others mistakes, and successes, but when it comes to my kids, I’ve discovered I know best.

 God gave them to me for a reason.
 No matter what Suzy at the park did to potty train little Liam, or how Liz got her kid to eat veggies every night, or Shawna’s “baby must haves” are, at the end of the day.
 You know best.

 You know how your kids are going to react (most of the time) to any given situation.
 You know that hiding veggies, or bribing them with a treat is how certain things get done.

 One day I won’t be here.
 I hope to leave behind kind, polite, functioning members of society that you would be happy to call a friend.
 I want to teach them respect, trust, kindness, and to be helpful.
 I want them to embrace life, and live each day to the fullest.
 I want them to work hard and give back.
 I want them to have deep meaningful relationships with others, and above all I want them to love God.

 When you look deep down at the things that matter in life, you will find its your family, and your friends.
 Relationships.
-Thats what matters.
-Material things do not matter, sure they might make our stay here on earth more comfortable, and hey I love a pretty decor item that is completely frivolous just like anyone else, but investing into my kids is the most important thing I will ever do.
+That’s what matters.
+Material things do not matter, sure they might make our stay here on earth more comfortable, and hey I love a pretty little decor item but investing into my kids is the most important thing I will ever do.